Should the Seahawks go with a young QB? Be careful what you wish for

 The number seems high if not downright ridiculous.
-Seven-year-backup-turned-one-year-starter Geno Smith has been estimated by some to be worth at least $35 million per year — with sportrac.com listing his market value at over $39 million annually, a figure Yahoo! thinks is about right.
+Seven-year-backup-turned-one-year-starter Geno Smith has been estimated by some to be worth at least $35 million per year — with spotrac.com listing his market value at over $39 million annually, a figure Yahoo! thinks is about right.

 This is based on one pretty good season with the Seahawks in which the 32-year-old served up a majestic first half and a middling second half en route to a 9-8 record and first-round playoff exit.
 It’s a unique situation for the Seahawks’ front office, which is tasked with making a major financial decision based on an 18-game sample size.